 Do you drive a late model car?
 Does your car have a name?
 Do you find yourself running errands because you simply love being behind the wheel?
 Car enthusiasts come from all over the country and find themselves working on and loving all sorts of different kinds of cars.
 Just try checking out a local car show over the summer and you will be surprised at the variety of cars people love and restore.
-From old hotrods to imports, to wild custom cars, everyone has their own personal taste and style.
+From old hotrods to imports, to wild custom cars, everyone has their own personal taste and style–and all old cars could use a radiator flush.

 When you really love a car that you have, maintenance becomes more than simply trying to get the most miles out of our car.
 Maintenance goes from a chore you have to do to something you love to do because you really want to take care of your vehicle so it will last for years.
 Many cars that have gained popular followings also have enthusiast clubs to help people learn more about their vehicles and share their experiences.
 I’m willing to bet that somewhere near the city you live in there is a group of Corvette enthusiast and a group of Mustang enthusiasts.
 These cars have great followings and a lot of people love them.